-Fennel is an easy plant to grow and can cope with most soils.
+Growing Fennel is an easy addition to your home herb garden.
+It will grow well, and can cope with most soils.
 Originating around the Mediterranean area it does prefer full sun and a bit of warmth but it’s generally easy-going.

 A hardy perennial herb, common fennel, Foeniculum Vulgare, is a member of the Umbelliferae family and it has a distinctive aniseed taste.
 The seeds and leaves are used for flavouring in cookery, while the stalks can be eaten raw in salad.
 The fat fennel bulb (which is actually swollen leaf bases) of Foeniculum Dulce can be cooked and served as a vegetable.